 User Database Interface Description

 The interface will only be available upon the first application execution.
 It will allow the user to enter first name, last name, and e-mail address.
-It will then allow the user to access the Encryption/Decryption area.
+It will then allow the user to access the Lock Data/Unlock Data/Help area.

 Interfaces and access to FogWire Encryption/Decryption

 These interfaces will be available to users who have been authenticated within the user’s database.
-They will include encryption, decryption and help screen.
+They will include lock data, unlock data and help screen.

 Interface Description

-Encryption Screen
+Lock Data Screen

 Data can be entered through copy/paste, free-text, or file upload in order to be encrypted.
-The user can then copy/paste the encrypted text, save it to a file, or send it to another authorized FogWire recipient.
+The user can then save it to a file or save and send to another authorized FogWire recipient.

-Decryption Screen
+Unlock Data Screen

-Data can be entered through copy/paste, free-text, or file upload in order to be decrypted and available to the user.
-The user can copy/paste the decrypted text or save it to a file.
+Data can be entered through file upload in order to be decrypted and available to the user.

 Help Screen

-This area will display helpful hints or quick tips for using the FogWire application.
-There will be an area which will display information on the encryption process and workflow for performing actions related to the encryption of data.
-There will also be an area which will display information on the decryption process and workflow for performing actions related to decryption of data
+This area will display the proper steps to Lock and Unlock documents.

+- Anthony please expand on the instructions here

 2.3 Database Structure